-93% of marketers agree that consumers trust content created by customers over content created by brands.
-Moreso, brands that utilize UGC are 2.4x more likely to be viewed by consumers in comparison to brand-produced content – so if your brand isn’t utilizing UGC, you are losing the opportunity to build a trusting relationship with your audience and could be missing out on authentic content from users who already know and love your brand.
+Consumers trust content created by customers over content created by brands.
+More so, brands that utilize UGC are more likely to be viewed by consumers in comparison to brand-produced content – so if your brand isn’t utilizing UGC, you’re losing out on the opportunity to build a trusting relationship with your audience.

-There are a few key advantages that TikTok-specific UGC specifically carries, making this channel a valuable investment for any brand as part of their growth strategy.
+There are a few key advantages that TikTok-specific UGC carries, making this channel a valuable investment for any brand as part of their growth strategy:

 - TikTok is a perfect experimentation channel with fast learnings.
 TikTok allows you to test variables such as brand positioning, messaging, video formats, delivery, and more in a short span of time, yielding fast and substantial learnings to apply to your strategy on TikTok and across other channels.

-- If an ad performs on TikTok, it will perform on any other channel.
-The beauty of TikTok UGC is that it can be considered the “origin” of truly organic content — and if you uncover top performers on this channel, they are perfect assets to be repurposed across your strategies on Meta, YouTube, Pinterest, etc.
+- If content performs on TikTok, it’s likely to perform on other channels.
+The beauty of TikTok UGC is that it can be considered the “origin” of truly organic content — and if you uncover top performers on this channel, they’re perfect assets to be repurposed across your strategies on Meta, YouTube, Pinterest, etc.

 - UGC is a fast-turnaround content format.
-The upolished and organic feel of these videos means that they can be created with as little equipment as a smartphone and good lighing — meaning that the turnaround times are shorter and production costs are significantly lower.
+The unpolished and organic feel of these videos means that they can be created with little equipment – all you really need is a smartphone and good lighting – meaning that the turnaround times are shorter and production costs are significantly lower.

 - UGC equals automatic community validation and social proof.
-As mentioned earlier, consumers are more likely to follow the recommendations and advice of a peer or a creator rather than a brand — and UGC is essentially content with a built-in social proof mechanism that establishes consumer trust from the first second of the ad.
+As mentioned earlier, consumers are more likely to follow the recommendations and advice of a peer or a creator rather than a brand, and UGC is essentially content with a built-in social proof mechanism that establishes consumer trust from the first second.

 Here are a few questions to get you started: